 Salkin has served as a consultant to a number of local governments across New York on zoning law reform and watershed planning issues, and for state agencies including the Governor’s Office of Regulatory Reform, assisting in the development of model zoning ordinances for economic growth for the Build Now-NY program and the New York State Department of State on the shared municipal services initiative.
 She served as a consultant to the American Institute of Certified Planners conducting an ethics assessment for the organization.
 Dean Salkin has also served as a consultant several times for the National Governor’s Association, and recently served as a senior consultant to the National Academy for Public Administration on the intersection of environmental justice and land use planning and zoning.

-Dean Salkin thanks her research assistants from Touro Law Center who have helped with the drafting of blog entries: Julia Capie, Heidi Kolence, Jeremy Miller, Darren Stakey, Andrew Wilson, Gillian Holland, and Matthew Loesser.
+Dean Salkin thanks her research assistants from Touro Law Center who have helped with the drafting of blog entries: Julia Capie, Heidi Kolence, Jeremy Miller, Darren Stakey, Andrew Wilson, Gillian Holland, Matthew Loesser sand Jessica Vogele.